Spring Garden Revival

 • Tree density and shade coverage, especially in established neighborhoods

-• Seasonal precipitation and drought risk
+• Seasonal precipitation patterns and drought risk

-• Municipal restrictions or recommendations on mowing times
+• Municipal restrictions or recommendations on mowing and watering

 Benefits of Lawn Mowing in Norton